JakeWharton/OverloadReturn/README.md

 ```

 Since the method previously had a return type of `void`, this will be both a source- and
-binary-compatible change (since the method couldn't be used as an expression).
+binary-compatible change (since the method could not be used as an expression).

 TODO reference return type migration advice